-Attested: RC's 3 manuscripts have slightly discordant versions of this name, shown at the bottom scanned from the article by Richmond and Crawford (1949), who reckoned the best reading was Velurcion.
-All things considered, the most likely spelling in the source from which the surviving manuscripts were copied was Velunion, where lower-case n got mis-read as rc or rt.
+Attested: The Ravenna Cosmography's 3 manuscripts (at position 149) have slightly discordant versions of this name, shown at the bottom scanned from the article by Richmond and Crawford (1949), who reckoned the best reading was Velurcion.
+All things considered, the most likely spelling in the source from which the surviving manuscripts were copied is Velunion, where lower-case n got mis-read as rc or rt.

-Where: Almost certainly Housesteads Roman fort on Hadrian's Wall at NY790688, because of the order in which RC lists forts on the Wall.
+Where: Almost certainly Housesteads Roman fort near the middle of Hadrian's Wall at NY790688, because of the order in which the Cosmography lists forts on the Wall.
 However, Borcovicium also has a strong claim to that site and the two names differ by more than trivial manuscript-copying errors can normally explain, so they must have been distinct in space or time.

 Name origin: *Velunion probably meant something like ‘command post’ as explained for Velunia at the east end of the Antonine Wall.
 For that name the best later parallels are in Germanic languages, appropriate to the cuneus Frisiorum attested epigraphically at Housesteads.